-Achievement of fiscal soundness has been an important issue, and importance is placed on the strict assessment and verification of the results of the State budget execution as well as the Government's fulfillment of accountability to the public.
-Under the circumstances where there has been emergency fiscal spending in response to the spread of COVID-19, and national expenses have been invested in order to implement a broad range of countermeasures to tackle price surges, the public interest in accountability for administrative and financial matters was further enhanced.
+Thus, achievement of fiscal soundness has been an important issue, and focus is placed on the strict assessment and verification of the results of the State budget execution as well as the Government's fulfillment of accountability to the public.

-Against this backdrop, the role of the Board, which audits the execution of budgets and reports the results of audits, including raising issues with the public on public administration and finance, has become even more important.
+Reflecting this situation, the role of the Board, which audits the execution of budgets and reports the results of audits, including raising issues with the public on public administration and finance, has become even more important.